 Phishing is much less of a threat if there are no passwords to steal from your employees or users.
 When they are removed from the equation, passwords can’t be stolen and used to launch other attacks.

 If your corporate systems do become compromised by malware, switching to passwordless authentication also greatly reduces the chances of sensitive user data being stolen in a breach.
-If a large-scale breach was successful, hackers would find that there’s no login credentials to steal, making your business less of a target.
+If a large-scale breach was successful, hackers would find that there are no login credentials to steal, making your business less of a target.